0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 ---

 ## What Is Delegation?
 Kerberos delegation lets a service act as a user when interacting with other services.
 Imagine you log into some front-end web app, but behind the scenes it needs to talk to a database or a file server to actually get things done.
-At that point, the app needs a way to access those back-end resources as you, not as itself.
+At that point, the app needs a way to access those backend resources as you, not as itself.

 ![diagram](/assets/img/Delegation/diagram.svg)